antonfirsov/docs/2018/ML.NET/intrinsicsblog.md

 Since the `AvxIntrinsics` and `SseIntrinsics` methods in managed code directly implement the CPU math operations analogous to the native methods originally in `.cpp` files, the code change not only removes native dependencies but also simplifies the levels of abstraction between public APIs and base-layer hardware intrinsics.

-After making this replacement I was able to use ML.NET to perform tasks such as train models with stochastic dual coordinate ascent, conduct hyperparameter tuning, and perform cross validation, on a Raspberry Pi, when previously an x86 CPU was required.
+After making this replacement I was able to use ML.NET to perform tasks such as train models with stochastic dual coordinate ascent, conduct hyperparameter tuning, and perform cross validation, on a **Raspberry Pi**, when previously ML.NET required an x86 CPU.

 Here's what the architecture looks like now (Figure 1):